• Loon Sounds

 Support the mission of the Loon Preservation Committee by joining or renewing your membership

 Sound is included in the stream, letting us listen in on quiet conversations between the pair.
-Current LPC biologists, former LPC biologists, and our Loon Cam operator will periodically post to our looncam blog.
-The blog can be found at the bottom of this page this page, and entries provide insight, and perspective.
-Because camera technology sufficient to continuously monitor loon nests is a relatively new development, footage captured by the loon cam might raise new questions about loon behavior.
-Our bloggers strive to provide insight or hypotheses into these questions.
+On occasion, the mic will be muted to respect the neighbor’s privacy.
+Because camera technology sufficient to continuously monitor loon nests, along with crowd sourced timestamps is a relatively new development, footage captured by the loon cam might raise new questions about loon behavior.
+The blog strives to provide insight or hypotheses into these questions.

-Along with the streaming broadcast, the YouTube chat window is often open for loon lovers to chat about what they are seeing.
+Along with the streaming broadcast, the YouTube chat window is open for loon lovers, and subscribers to the LPC YouTube channel, to chat about what they are seeing.
 LPC biologists will occasionally join the chat for Q&A sessions.

 The live stream has a replay feature and viewers are able to rewind up to 12 hours to watch an egg turning, nest exchange, or other interesting events.
 LPC maintains a video archive, so if you miss an event of interest, we may be able to go back and make a clip of it.
 Over the years, well over 100 video clips have been saved.
 Many are available on LPC’s YouTube channel.

 Please visit LPC’s YouTube Channel.to see the video clip archive.
+Subscribe to get notified when notable videos are published.
 Watch a chick returning to a nest and much more.
 LPC has a large collection of recorded loon nesting activity.

 YouTube Chatting Policy

-LPC loon cams broadcasts use the YouTube chat feature so that viewers who subscribe to LPC’s YouTube channel can interact with each other, educate each other, and notify each other when events that have occurred, like egg turns, nest exchanges or a visit by the big turtle.
-In order for LPC to keep the chat open as a family friendly site, dialog should remain on topic and civil.
-We’ve learned from previous years that requiring chat posters to be subscribers cuts down on spam-bots and moderation is occasionally needed.
-If chatter goes too far off topic or becomes hostile, a moderator will take action by interjecting, removing comments, blocking users and temporarily shutting down the chat.
+LPC loon cams broadcasts use the YouTube chat feature so that viewers who subscribe to LPC’s YouTube channel can interact with each other, educate each other, and share timestamps with each other when events occur, like egg turns, nest exchanges or a visit by the big turtle.
+In order for LPC to keep the chat open as a family friendly site, dialog should remain on the topic of loons and be civil.
+We’ve learned from previous years that requiring chat posters to be subscribers cuts down on spam-bots and moderation is rarely needed.
+If chatter goes too far off topic or the conversation becomes hostile, a moderator may take action by interjecting, removing comments, blocking users or temporarily shutting down the chat.
 If you need to alert the operator to policy violations, please send email to looncam@loon.org

 Please help us keep the chat open by following these guidelines:

-• When posting, consider that there may be dozens of people reading your post.
+• When posting to chat, consider that there may be dozens of people reading your post, so avoid personal discussions.

 • Contribute questions and comments that are on topic and family friendly.
 Don’t worry about asking about something that has come up before.
 Many viewers are stopping by for the first time.
-The LPC staff is happy to answer questions, and regular chatters are often willing to offer their opinions, insight and opinions.
+The regular chatters are often willing to offer their opinions and insight.
+We are all here to learn.

-• People are welcome to say hello when they first join a chat session but others should limit the cascaded acknowledgements of “hellos”, “good byes”, “thank yous” and “how are yous” especially during times when there are more than just a few viewers.
+• People are welcome to say hello when they first join a chat session but others should limit the cascaded acknowledgements of “hellos”, “good byes”, “thank yous” and “how are yous” especially during times when there are a lot of viewers.
 Too much chatter makes it hard for other viewers to find information about loons in the chat stream.
-Please help keep the signal to noise ratio more signal, less noise.
+In other words, please help keep the signal to noise ratio more signal, less noise.

 • Suggestions, complaints, concerns and requests to be unbanned should be emailed to the loon cam operator at looncam@loon.org